hakavlad/tird/docs/SPECIFICATION.md

 User can add comments to encrypt it with a cryptoblob.

+`0xFF` is used as a marker to separate user-entered comments from random data.

 ```
 comments_bytes = (comments || 0xFF || random data)[:512]
 ```